Regenerate certs for PuppetDB (split installs)

 cd /etc/puppetlabs/puppetdb/ssl openssl pkcs8 -topk8 -inform PEM -outform DER -in /etc/puppetlabs/puppetdb/ssl<CERTNAME>.private_key.pem -out /etc/puppetlabs/puppetdb/ssl<CERTNAME>.private_key.pk8 -nocrypt chown -R pe-puppetdb:pe-puppetdb /etc/puppetlabs/puppetdb/ssl

-On PuppetDB, clear the certs and security credentials from the PostgreSQL certs directory.
+On the PuppetDB node, clear the certs and security credentials from the PostgreSQL certs directory.

 rm -rf /opt/puppetlabs/server/data/postgresql/9.4/data/certs/*